Collecting Compensation for Whiplash

 - Physical therapy, which can help strengthen muscles, improve posture, and restore movement;

 - Receiving injections to numb the neck muscles.

 Light exercise has proven especially effective with less serious cases of whiplash.
 If done correctly, this can help the muscles stretch and become more limber, which in turn, reduces the pain experienced by the patient.
 However, those with particularly severe whiplash injuries may be required to rely exclusively on pain relievers and physical therapy.

 CT scans and MRIs are extremely expensive, even if partially covered by insurance.
 The costs of physical therapy, doctor’s appointments, prescription medications and specialized medical equipment such as traction devices can also quickly add up to overwhelm a victim’s finances.
 Fortunately, when accidents are caused by the negligence of another driver, the injured parties may be able to collect compensation for their losses including:

 - Medical expenses;

 - Lost wages;

 For this reason, it is vital for whiplash victims to maintain all records of their diagnosis and treatment.
 This could include medical records such as physician reports, MRI and CT scans, and examination results as well as receipts and billing statements.

 Contact an Experienced Philadelphia Personal Injury Attorney Today

 If you are suffering from whiplash as a result of a crash caused by another person’s reckless or negligent actions it is important to retain an attorney who can represent your interests as soon as possible.
-If you live in Philadelphia and were diagnosed with whiplash, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and we’ll help you set up a free case evaluation with an experienced personal injury lawyer.
+If you live in Philadelphia and were diagnosed with whiplash, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and we’ll help you set up a free case evaluation with an experienced personal injury lawyer.